Karl Schwanzer

-Karl Schwanzer (May 21, 1918 in Vienna – August 20, 1975, Vienna) was an Austrian architect.
+Karl Schwanzer (May 21, 1918 – August 20, 1975) was an Austrian architect.
 He was an important figure of post-war architecture.

 Life

-As early as high school, the architecture enthusiast Karl Schwanzer and his uncle (a carpenter) planned and built an allotment garden house ("Schrebergartenhäuschen") for his family on Vienna's Schafberg in 1935.
+Schwanzer was born and died in Vienna.
+As early as high school, he and his uncle (a carpenter) planned and built an allotment garden house ("Schrebergartenhäuschen") for his family on Vienna's Schafberg in 1935.
 After his graduation from high school at the Bundesrealgymnasium Wien 7 in 1936, he completed his mandatory service in the Austrian national guard.

 Education

 Karl Schwanzer studied architecture at the Vienna University of Technology starting in October 1937.
 Immediately after passing the 2nd state examination and being awarded the title of qualified engineer, Karl Schwanzer was moved to Rybnik in Reichsgau Oberschlesien in autumn 1940.
 In Sohrau (today Zory), only a few kilometers away, Karl Schwanzer finally found a dissertation topic after several other unsuccessful attempts and was finally awarded his doctorate in 1942 with his thesis titled New Building in Liberated Upper Silesia.
 The ring in Sohrau. a doctorate in design.
 The aim of the work was, according to its preface, to give the small town in Poland (1920-1939) "a fully German face again".
 He wrote this work during his mandatory service as a design architect at Luftgaukommando VIII.
 After the war, Karl Schwanzer and his family found and moved to a job as a technical manager at Allbau in Bodenwöhr (Upper Palatinate).
 In April 1946 he finally repatriated to Austria.